Shin-hee Chin: Salvation of Heaven

 Shin-hee’s Friday Feature Artist Interview can be found at the bottom of this page.

 Shin-hee Chin is an accomplished fibre and mixed media artist, with her works receiving numerous awards.
-Shin-hee is proud to have been Professor of the Visual Art Department at Tabor college since 2004.
-Having spent half her life in South Korea, and the past three decades in the United States, Shin-hee has experienced two vastly different cultures.
+Shin-hee is proud to have been a Professor of the Visual Art Department at Tabor college since 2004.
+Having spent half her life in South Korea and the past three decades in the United States, Shin-hee has experienced two vastly different cultures.
 Influenced by feminist traditions, Christian spirituality, and Eastern philosophy.
 Shin-hee has created a coherent narrative, addressing complex issues of the female body, cultural identity, cultural hybridity, and the sense of belonging.

 Fibre Arts Take Two enjoyed Shin-hee’s unique perspectives on art, life, and gratitude.

 After the end of the Korean war, Shin-hee spent several years teaching but always knew her passion lay elsewhere.
-“I didn’t know whether I had a talent or not so I asked my parents whether I could pursue art,” says Shin-hee, “and then they said, ‘Oh, in our family, we don’t have any visual artists.
+“I didn’t know whether I had a talent or not, so I asked my parents whether I could pursue art,” says Shin-hee, “and then they said, ‘Oh, in our family, we don’t have any visual artists.
 We have our musicians, and we have teachers’.
 But when I drew, I found I became myself.
 So I thought, ‘This is my path.’”

 Happily, not only did Shin-hee’s family come around, she chose the path that was right for her soul, “I speak up for myself because if I don’t do art, my life would be miserable.
 I thought they chose my happiness.
 But then when you choose for your own happiness, that makes other people happy too.”